DrJohnT/PublishDacPac/docs/Publish-DacPac.md

 ```
 Publish-DacPac [-DacPacPath] <String> [-DacPublishProfile] <String> [-Server] <String> [[-Database] <String>]
- [[-PreferredVersion] <String>] [<CommonParameters>]
+ [[-SqlCmdVariables] <String[]>] [[-PreferredVersion] <String>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 Publishes a SSDT DacPac using a specified DacPac publish profile from your solution.
-Basically deploys the DACPAC by invoking SqlPackage.exe using a DacPac Publish profile
+Basically deploys the DACPAC by invoking SqlPackage.exe using a DacPac Publish profile.

+Note that the XML of the DAC Publish Profile will updated with the Server, Database and SqlCmdVariables variables and a new file written to same folder as the DACPAC called
+"$Database.deploy.publish.xml" where $Database is the value passed to the -Database parameter.

 This module requires SqlPackage.exe to be installed on the host machine.
 This can be done by installing
 Microsoft SQL Server Management Studio from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017